Protesters attack David 'G' bus , children injured, female cop attacked in West Coast Berbice protests - Guyana Chronicle

-Heightened protest action by supporters of the People’s Progressive Party/Civic (PPP/C) along the West Coast Berbice public road has responsible in several injuries to school children and police officers coming under attack.
+Heightened protest action by supporters of the People’s Progressive Party/Civic (PPP/C) along the West Coast Berbice public road has resulted in several injuries to school children and police officers coming under attack.

 Reports are that three children, ages 13,14 and 15 who attend school at Belladrum village, were heading home in a ‘David G’ bus when the vehicle came under attack by PPP/C protesters at Bush Lot village.